Different Types of Spinal Cord Injuries Explained

 Spinal Cord Injury Overview

-A spinal cord injury is described as any damage to the spinal cord and damage to the nerves related to the spinal cord canal that ends up causing permanent damage.
+A spinal cord injury is described as any damage to the spinal cord and damage to the nerves formed at the end of the spinal cord canal that ends up causing permanent damage.
 The damage caused can lead to lasting changes in strength, affecting the ability to move, and perform routine tasks, and numbness or loss of feeling and control below the injury area.

 Since the spinal cord performs the function of carrying messages from the brain to the other parts of the body, any damage to the spinal cord affects different body areas and functions.
 An injured person may feel the effect of the injury at a physical, mental, emotional, and social level.